hfeniser/DeepSmartFuzzer/README.md

 ```

 ## Copyright Notice
-RLforDL Copyright (C) 2019 Bogazici University
+DeepSmartFuzzer Copyright (C) 2019 Bogazici University

-RLforDL is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DeepSmartFuzzer is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-RLforDL is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+DeepSmartFuzzer is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with RLforDL.
+You should have received a copy of the GNU General Public License along with DeepSmartFuzzer.
 If not, see https://www.gnu.org/licenses/.

 mail: hasan.eniser@boun.edu.tr, samet.demir1@boun.edu.tr